alexenson/ec2-elb-for-beginners/README.md

 ![6](https://github.com/user-attachments/assets/f74df4a7-8b11-4d4e-8a8d-ff87d2e97640)

-You can select the file and it going to download all the contents for you.
+You can select the file and it going to download all the contents for you.<br>
 ![1](https://github.com/user-attachments/assets/be7078e6-badf-413c-a308-d6f3b5c2215c)

-Then click on Decrypt password.
+Then click on Decrypt password.<br>
 ![2](https://github.com/user-attachments/assets/f1f0610f-8ea6-454c-97c1-a2a4edff6f1b)

-Now we are able to see the password.
+Now we are able to see the password.<br>
 ![3](https://github.com/user-attachments/assets/e104b4eb-6859-4c30-8c50-2cd9b4654eec)

 We know the username is Administrator, so copy the password.

-Back in the RDP client – we will double click and put in the Administrator username and put in the password.
+Back in the RDP client – we will double click and put in the Administrator username and put in the password.<br>
 ![4](https://github.com/user-attachments/assets/04f32b08-42df-4dc1-a55e-3634a51d0d3c)

 ![5](https://github.com/user-attachments/assets/02a33a7a-a528-4ae9-8653-e94423522505)